realitix/pyshaderc/README.md

 **`#include <myfile>`**

-Like in C, you can include from a list of path.
-To use this way to include, you must call `set_include_paths` with a list of directory to search for before compiling your glsl code.
+Like in C, you can include from a list of paths.
+To use this way to include, you must call `set_include_paths` with a list of directories to search for before compiling your glsl code.